ednaldocordeiro/cracha-NLW/README.md

   ## 📌 Observações
-  Currently the project is still being made for the mobile version.
+  Different versions of the website were applied: for desktop, tablet and mobile